maciejmiklas/cyclop/README_1.4.md

 * each entry in history contains the query itself, the runtime and response size
 * next to the query there is a blue icon, clicking on it will trigger redirect to editor and paste query into it, so you can execute it again

-### History Filtering
+#### History Filtering
 * filter supports live update - you get results while typing.
-Just remember that words shorter that three characters will be ignored
+Just remember that words shorter than three characters will be ignored
 * multiple keywords are joined by OR, this means that filter result will contain queries which contain at leas one keyword
 * you can specify multiple keywords in the filter.
-Is such case the top of the filtered history will contain queries most hits.
+Is such case the top of the filtered history will contain queries with most hits.
 This builds groups, like queries with four hits, than three, and on the end with single hit.
-The queries within those groups are sorted alphabetically
+The queries within those groups are sorted by execution time
 ![Query History Filter](/doc/img/history_filter.png)
 * pressing Enter resets filter, you can also click on "clean" icon

-### Data on the Server
+#### Data on the Server
 The history itself is stored on server in configured folder (fileStore.folder), in file: [fileStore.folder]\QueryHistory-[User-UUID].json.
 The file itself contains serialized history in json form.
 The solution is also secure, so you can use Cyclop from any computer without restrictions.
 Random cookie is the only information stored in browser - but this does not matter, because history can be viewed only by authenticated users.

-### Configuration
+#### Configuration
 <code>cyclop/src/main/resources/cyclop.properties</code>

 ``` properties